 Do you remember the last time you set foot in a bank?
 If you’re like many people, it’s probably been a few years.
 That’s because the majority of things we used to visit the bank for—depositing checks, transferring money, setting up auto payments—are all now available as online processes.
-In fact, some banks like Charles Schwab don’t even have traditional branch locations: they’re entirely digitized, and that’s what customers have come to expect.
+In fact, some banks don’t even have traditional branch locations: they’re entirely digitized, and that’s what customers have come to expect.

 What does it mean to take your business digital?